nerrma/vault/Grokking Coding Interview/BFS Tree Traversal.md

 # BFS Tree Traversal
 Useful for level-order tree traversal and various searching.
 Implemented using a queue to keep track of nodes on a level before jumping to the next level.
+Also guaranteed to find the target node unlike DFS, which may get stuck in a loop.

 Psudeocode of BFS:
 ```